churchers/vm-bhyve/README.md

 machines directory, you should see it reboot twice.
 After the second reboot (third run in total) the machine should boot into Windows.
 Access the Windows console using the `vm console winguest` command, then press `i` to get its IP address (It will use DHCP).
 You can then RDP to the guest.
+The default login details are Administrator and Test123.